okturan/xcstrings-translator-react/README.md

-# iOS Strings Translation Tool
+# Apple Platform Strings Translation Tool

-A specialized tool for translating iOS Localizable.xcstrings files using AI.
-This tool streamlines the localization process by providing context-aware translations while maintaining the structure and formatting of your iOS string files.
+A specialized tool for translating Localizable.xcstrings files using AI.
+This tool streamlines the localization process by providing context-aware translations while maintaining the structure and formatting of your Apple platform string files.

+## About .xcstrings

+The .xcstrings format is Apple's modern localization resource format used in Xcode for macOS, iOS, watchOS, and tvOS applications.
+It uses a structured JSON format that efficiently manages string variations, pluralization rules, and provides valuable context for translators.
+This format is designed to handle complex localization scenarios while maintaining a clean, organized structure that's both human-readable and machine-processable.

 ## Features

-- 🔄 Direct support for iOS Localizable.xcstrings files
+- 🔄 Direct support for Localizable.xcstrings files
 - 🤖 AI-powered translations via OpenRouter
 - 🌍 Support for multiple target languages
 - 📝 Preserves string contexts and comments
-- 🎯 Maintains iOS string formatting and placeholders
+- 🎯 Maintains string formatting and placeholders
 - 💾 Export translations back to xcstrings format

 ## Getting Started